arielmachado-uy/ultra-web-challenge/README.md

       - The `Add to cart` button that was clicked changed its text to `Remove`
       - The cart is now showing a `1`

-4. Click on the Cart icon to access its content
+4. Click on the `Cart icon` to access its content
    - Expected partial results:
       - The content of the cart is displayed to the user
       - The values of the product in the cart are correct (`input: step 2`)
       - The app under test does not allow users to buy more than 1 item of the same product, so the quantity value will be `1`

-5. Click on the Checkout button
+5. Click on the `Checkout` button
    - Expected partial results:
       - A form page is displayed to the user
       - The form has 3 fields that the user needs to fill out in order to proceed with the purchase: `First Name`, `Last Name` and `Zip/Postal Code`

-6. Fill out all the fields in the form and click on Continue button
+6. Fill out all the fields in the form and click on the `Continue` button
    - Expected partial results:
       - An overview of the purchase is displayed to the user
       - The values of the product in the cart are correct (`input: step 2`)